FennellPamela-FS/pp3-spotify-template/README.md

 <br>
 ![Class Name](https://img.shields.io/badge/Class-Project%20and%20Portfolio%20III-orange?logo=react)

-# Project Name: Spotify Web API
+# Project Overview: Spotify Web API

-# Objective

-Description: To build a music search app using the Spotify Web API.
-Features: The features of this app will allow you to search and display the Artists, their Albums, and their tracks.
-Functionality: The app will consume data from the API to display content on the frontend.
+## Description: To build a music search app using the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).

+## Features: The features of this app will allow you to search and display the Artists, their Albums, and their tracks.
-# Project Specifications

-- UI/UX design of Spotify Features
+- Login Screen
+- Search Page
+- Result Thumbnail

+## Functionality: The app will consume data from the API to display content on the frontend.
 - Display Login screen if no Spotify Access Token is found
 	- If found and hasn’t expired then take user to search page.
 - Search Page: Display a "no results" message in the design:
 	- if no search is performed, or
 	- if API call returned with no results.
 - Each result thumbnail must link out to a Spotify web player link.

+### Additional Project Information:
+- UI/UX design of Spotify Features
+- **FrontEnd: Next.js**
 	- Frontend application is decoupled from backend
+- **Backend: Express.js**
 	- Backend application handles Spotify Access Token.

-## Features:
-Login Screen
-Search Page
-Result Thumbnail
+# Prerequisites
+- Docker Engine
+- NodeJS
+- npm
+- Monogo DB
+- Chrome/Firefox/Safari/Edge

+# Getting Started

 ## To RUN this Application
 ``npm run start``